All Episodes

 UK Daily Mail, a leaked copy of the world's most authoritative climate study, reveals that scientific forecasts of imminent doom were drastically wrong.

-Because you listen here, you're on the cutting edge.
+This is not news to you, because you listen here, you're on the cutting edge.

 But it's just added information to put in your back pocket and have on file.

-The UK Daily Mail on Sunday has obtained the final draft of a report to be published later this month by the UN Intergovernmental Panel on Climate Change at the IPCC, which is the that's the uh the holding company, if you will, for all the hoax data.
+The UK Daily Mail on Sunday has obtained the final draft of a report to be published later this month by the UN Intergovernmental Panel on Climate Change.

 The final draft of a report to be published later this month by the UN.

-Yearly assessments are accepted by environmentalist wackos and politicians and experts as the gospel of climate science.
+The IPCC, the ultimate watchdog, whose massive six yearly assessments are accepted by environmentalist wackos and politicians and experts as the gospel of climate science.

 They are cited worldwide to justify increasing fossil fuel taxes and subsidies for renewable energy.

-Yet the leaked report makes the extraordinary concession that the world has been warming at only just over half the rate claimed by the IPCC in its latest assessment, or last assessment, published in 2007, despite the fact that there is bunch more CO2 in the atmosphere.
+Yet the leaked report makes the extraordinary concession that the world has been warming at only just over half the rate claimed by the IPCC in its latest assessment, or last assessment, published in 2007, despite the fact that there is a bunch more CO2 in the atmosphere.

-The so-called greenhouse gas has just been expanding at geometric proportions, and yet the the temperature increase is negligible.
+The so-called greenhouse gas has just been expanding at geometric proportions, and yet the temperature increase is negligible.

 A figure it claimed was in line with the forecast made by their precious climate models, computer models.